iitrabhi/project-template/5_submission/README.md

 6. There is consistency in symbols, i.e. you have not used different symbols for the same entity.
 7. All the symbols used, follow the nomenclature guidelines.
 8. All the cross-references are correct.

 ---

+## Review Guidelines

+- **Set 1:** This is the most important part of the paper and will help the reviewer make a first impression of your article.
+It is very important that this set is 100% correct and clearly conveys the central idea of the paper.
+  `Highlights` → `Abstract` → `Conclusion` → `Figures, Tables, and Captions`
+- **Set 2:** This is the main content of the paper.
+If the reviewer is impressed by Set-1, then only they will look into this set during the review.
+  `Cross-reference` → `Symbols` → `Main Text`

+**Here are general guidelines before you submit your paper to the journal.**

+- **Highlights.** These should be less than 100 characters per bullet point and should properly convey all the contributions, originality, and values of the paper.
+If required, you can also add your findings to the highlight, but they are not necessary.
+- **Abstract.** Your abstract must clearly convey the novelties of your paper and highlight the primary contributions in such a manner that are easy to understand for the reviewer.
+- **Conclusion.** A reviewer will go directly to the conclusion after the abstract to check if the article is worth his time or not.
+Understand that this is your opportunity to bring forward the main motivation and contributions of your work.
+- `Figures.` Check whether all figures are clear and properly convey the idea for which they were made.
+- `Tables.` Check the table headings and values for any kind of inconsistency.
+- `Captions.` Check whether all captions properly summarize the figure and table.
+Also, check if the inference presented will help the reviewer understand the figure better.
+It is your responsibility to make it as easy as possible for the reviewer to understand your work.
+- `Cross-reference.` Thoroughly check all the references in the main text.
+Do they point to their intended entity or not?
+- `Symbols.` Check for consistency of symbols.
+It is a good idea first to make a list of symbols used and then go through the article to see if everything is in order.
+- `Main Text.` Finally, read the main text and thoroughly check it for spelling and grammar mistakes.

+---